 How to Apply

-Undergraduate students from across the University may apply for entrance to the Global Studies - Global Environments + Sustainability major in January of their second year.
-We will begin accepting applications from the Class of 2020 in January 2018.
-Applications are due by 11:59 PM on Friday, March 2, 2018.
+Undergraduate students from across the University may apply for entrance to the Global Studies - Environments + Sustainability major in the spring semester of their second year.
+This is the only time that current students may apply.
+We will begin accepting applications from the Class of 2023 in January 2021.
+Applications for the Class of 2022 were due by 11:59 PM on Tuesday, February 25, 2020.
 Applicants may apply to no more than two of the tracks offered in Global Studies.
-The admissions committee will complete their review and send notifications to applicants by March 31, 2018.
-All accepted students must declare the GSSJ major by April 15, 2018 in order to reserve a place in the major.
+The admissions committee completed their review and sent notifications to applicants on March 6, 2020.
+All accepted students must declare the GSVS major by April 1 in order to reserve a place in the major.

 Newly admitted transfer students who will begin their third year in the fall semester can apply for entrance to the major in May, as soon as they have been notified of their admission to the University.
-We will not accept transfer applications after June 1.
+We will not accept transfer applications after June 1; students will be notified of the result of their application by June 5.

 Policy on Double Majors